-You can specialize in a certain area within the field of dentistry while enrolled in your program by completing an externship, a speciality course, or earning additional DANB certifications with specific focuses.
+You can specialize in a certain area within the field of dentistry while enrolled in your program by completing an externship, a specialty course, or earning additional DANB certifications with specific focuses.
 With specialized certifications from the DANB, you may be able to work as an orthodontic assistant or oral surgery assistant, which may pay more per year.
 On Coursera, you’ll also find courses that offer areas of specialty for dental assistants like Implant Dentistry or The Oral Cavity: The Portal to Health and Disease.

 Specializing in a certain area can also mean more mobility as a dental assistant.
 This may lead to more options of where to work and the ability to choose employers that offer a higher salary.

 Some dental assistants may earn more per year if they take on additional tasks within a practice, which may also lead to a new job title that pays more.
 If you work for a smaller dental practice, simply asking for more responsibilities may be all it takes to gain your value as an employee.
 If taking on more responsibilities means additional training or certification, you can always ask your employer to help you pay for and enroll in a program.
 In many cases, your expertise is highly beneficial to the practice as it is to you.

 While a CDA national certification is a requirement to work as a dental assistant in most states, there are other optional exams and certifications that may lead to an income boost.
 The DANB offers the following exams and certifications for dental assistants:

 Certified Restorative Functions Dental Assistant (CRFDA)